AdobeDocs/id-service.en/help/library/get-set/getvisitorvalues.md

 ---
 # getVisitorValues{#getvisitorvalues}

-This is an asynchronous API that returns identifiers for Analytics, the ID service, data collection opt-out, geographic location, and metadata "blob" content by default.
+This is an asynchronous API that returns identifiers for Analytics, the Visitor ID Service, data collection opt-out, geographic location, and metadata "blob" content by default.
 Also, you can control which IDs you want to return with the optional visitor.FIELDS enum.

 Contents: